![]() |

 Tracks 1, 4-5

-DR LOVE: Can you discuss the data from the GOG-0170D trial evaluating the use of bevacizumab for patients with persistent or recurrent epithelial ovarian cancer or primary peritoneal cancer?
+DR LOVE: Can you discuss the data from the GOG-0170D trial evaluating

 A regression analysis performed at the conclusion of the trial factored in variables associated with disease progression in patients enrolled on Phase II trials of traditional cytotoxic agents: number of prior regimens, time from completion of initial therapy to first recurrence, age and performance status.